akirk/friends/readme.txt

 8. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend

 == Changelog ==
+= 1.4 =
+- Versions 1.2 and 1.3 were skipped because of semantic versioning mistake
+- Removed author pages for friend users
+- Added some actions for futher friend plugins and improved the modifiability of feed items through hooks

 = 1.1 =
 - Easier overloading of templates using the Gamajo Template Loader